KanikaGenesis/KanikaGenesis/README.md

 - 👀 Experienced in Full Stack Development
 - ☁️ Currently working with AWS, building serverless applications and cloud-based solutions
 - 🌱 Incorporating Data Analysis skills in Medical Image Analysis
-- 💡 Passionate about integrating AI with impactful applications.
+- 💡 Passionate about integrating AI with impactful applications
 - ✨ Advocating for women in STEM and lifelong learning